 Smilla includes two lengths: top and dress.
 And with three sleeve variants it’s perfect for all seasons.
 There are two variants for the bodice where one is specifically adapted to be sleeveless and the other is meant for long sleeves and cap sleeves.
 Both front bodices can also be sewn with a curved or straight lower line.

 The neckline is finished with a binding or neckband.

 The skirt can be gathered or sewn with pleats: two on the front and two on the back.
 For the skirt with dress length you can also sew side seam pockets.

-In the including tutorial you receive help from start to finish.
+With the included Sewing Instructions you receive help from start to finish.
 It’s a solid and detailed description of each step in the making of this garment.
 It includes clear pictures, explanatory text and tips that will give the garment a professional look.
-If you’re a beginner, or new to some of the techniques this will be an opportunity for you to develop your sewing skills.
-The tutorial also includes a size chart and a fabric requirements chart.
-All measurements are listed in both metric and imperial units.

 If you are new to some of the sewing techniques this is an excellent opportunity for you to develop your sewing skills.
 Consider our patterns your sewing school.